Concolor (white) Fir

 Wildlife Benefits

-White Fir is used as construction lumber and is commonly grouped together with other species of fir and hemlock and sold under the more generic label “HEM-FIR.”
+Concolor Fir is used as construction lumber and is commonly grouped together with other species of fir and hemlock and sold under the more generic label “HEM-FIR.”
+It makes an excellent Christmas tree!
+It has a delightful aroma, retains its needles well after cutting, and has strong sturdy branches that hold their shape.

 Additional Considerations

-White fir makes an excellent Christmas tree!
+Concolor fir makes an excellent Christmas tree!
 It has a delightful aroma, retains its needles well after cutting, and has strong sturdy branches that hold their shape.
-Other species that tree collectors may want to try are the Korean and Canaan firs.
+It can sometimes have problems with winter burn.
+The tree does not like to be planted alone on exposed sites.
+There’s safety in numbers and it’s best to plant firs in groups.

 Interesting Facts